dh3183/dh3183/README.md

 I'm a computer engineering major. 🐥<br>
 Currently, I've been learning Swift and SwiftUI.<br>
-And I am into programming and designing, thus I am now studying  Design : )
+And I am into programming and UI/UX, thus I am now studying  UI/UX : )

 Preparing to launch App Store : 투둑투둑